merenlab/merenlab.org/software/anvio/help/programs/anvi-get-short-reads-mapping-to-a-gene/index.md

   display: true
 ---

 Recover short reads from BAM files that were mapped to genes you are interested in.
 It is possible to work with a single gene call, or a bunch of them.
-Similarly, you can get short reads from a single BAM file, or from many of them.
+Similarly, you can get short reads from a single BAM file, or from many of them..

+See **[program help menu](../../../vignette#anvi-get-short-reads-mapping-to-a-gene)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.

 {% include _toc.html %}